bparanj/crystal/computer/components/resistor.md

 ### Why is Current More Than What a Component Can Handle?

-In electronic circuits, the amount of current flowing through a component is determined by the overall circuit design, including the power supply voltage and the resistance in the circuit.
+In electronic circuits, the amount of current flowing through a component is determined by the overall circuit design,  the power supply voltage and the resistance in the circuit.
 If the design does not properly account for the current requirements of each component, several issues can arise:

 1. **Insufficient Resistance**: If the resistance in the circuit is too low, more current will flow according to Ohm's Law (I = V/R), potentially exceeding the component's current rating.
 2. **High Voltage**: Applying a higher voltage than what a component is rated for can force more current through it, leading to damage.